-Anonymous asked: i'm in my late thirties and alone and tired of being alone. i'm tired of hearing about how being secure in yourself and having a good friends and a good job etc etc can lead to happiness even when you are alone. i am all of those things and still alone, guess what, and it is still hard. i watch the people around me moving on with their lives and having families and doing things as a partnership and i find myself resentful even though it’s not right and I don’t want to be that person. it gets tiring going to the baby showers and wedding showers and acting celebratory and then going home alone. i have been alone a long time and I am finally starting to realize that it’s not because I’m doing something wrong.
+Anonymous said: i'm in my late thirties and alone and tired of being alone. i'm tired of hearing about how being secure in yourself and having a good friends and a good job etc etc can lead to happiness even when you are alone. i am all of those things and still alone, guess what, and it is still hard. i watch the people around me moving on with their lives and having families and doing things as a partnership and i find myself resentful even though it’s not right and I don’t want to be that person. it gets tiring going to the baby showers and wedding showers and acting celebratory and then going home alone. i have been alone a long time and I am finally starting to realize that it’s not because I’m doing something wrong.
 I work at my life.
 I have fun.
 I do interesting things.
 I “put myself out there”. sometimes people just get lucky.
 Sometimes people just stay alone. tomorrow it could change but this is where I am today.
 So onto my question.

 How do I reconcile myself to this?
 How do I sit with this and not let it consume me or shut me down emotionally or become an embittered old lady who is angry at all the people with love in their life?
 How do I continue to pretend that it’s okay, that it’s tolerable, that it is liveable?